Skip subnavigation and go to article content

 Some students pursuing the MA degree intend to continue directly into a PhD program, while others take research positions in tech companies, federal agencies, state and local health departments, health care delivery organizations, and private industry.
 MA students interested in continuing into the UC Berkeley Biostatistics doctoral program immediately following their MA degree should apply to the new degree program through the Online Application for Admission during their second year of study during the normal admissions cycle.

-Funding and fee remission
+Funding and Fee Remission

 Prospective students who are US citizens or permanent residents can find more information about applying for an application fee waiver for the Berkeley Graduate Application.
 Fees will be waived based on financial need or participation in selected programs described on the linked website.
 International applicants (non-US citizens or Permanent Residents) are not eligible for application fee waivers.